It’s been a long time since I have picked out a new sofa. I bought my first one when I was 21 and it was black with

 Now for the colour options!
 A lot of my design consulting has to do with clients asking me which colour sofa to buy, because there is too much choice.
 My clients love the idea of incorporating more colour into their decorating but they are worried about pulling it off so it looks good.

 to email me for my rates and what the process looks like to work with me.
 You then you won’t have to stare at your empty living room any longer!

 I love this Mandarin orange sofa with the purple armchair!
 Isn’t it fabulous?!
-This room reminds of my post I wrote the other day on stone fireplaces
+This room reminds of a post I wrote the other day on stone fireplaces

 and how they should relate to something in the room.
 Notice how the designer above matched the drapes to the stone, but they don’t appear to go with anything else?

 I love green, it would be my second choice for a sofa colour, just like in this loft I decorated for one of my clients

 .
 It's also a great colour paired with browns, reds, orange, purple, pink, yellow and blues.
 So versatile yet calm and serene.

-If you love jewel tones, reds, fuscia, golds, kelly greens, this is a great colour to get.
-Purple is tricky though because it goes red or blue really fast so make sure you carry around the fabric swatch with you when you’re shopping so you buy the right colour accessories.
+If you love reds, fuscia, golds and Kelly greens, these are great jewel-tone colours to get.
+Purple is tricky though because it goes red or blue really fast.
+Make sure you carry around your purple fabric swatch with you when you’re shopping so you can be confident you're buying the right accessories.
 See in the above photo how the shag is more red?
-Unless you are going for that look, shop with the colour!
-Greeny yellow walls would look so great with this colour scheme.
-Neutral colours die with a purple sofa so you need green yellow to keep it sophisticated and happy!
+Unless you are going for that look, shop with your sofa colour swatch!
+Greeny-yellow walls would look so great with this colour scheme.
+Neutral colours die with a purple sofa so you need green-yellow to keep it sophisticated and happy!